 Rooms at the hotel are simply furnished but cosy and comfortable, providing an excellent base from which to explore the incredible landscape in this little visited part of Iceland.
 Or you can simply choose to relax with a steaming mug of hot chocolate and enjoy the view.

-Hotel Budir’s restaurant is a particular highlight and offers a seasonal menu serving delicious food sourced from neighboring villages such as Stykkisholmur, Olafsvik and Borgarnes.
+Hotel Budir’s restaurant is a particular highlight and offers a seasonal menu serving delicious food sourced from neighbouring villages such as Stykkisholmur, Olafsvik and Borgarnes.